Starmer's message to PM: What's the plan, Liz? – Daily Business

 Sir Keir added: “Friday’s press conference completely failed to answer any of the questions the public has.
 Mortgages are rising and the cost of living crisis is being felt ever more acutely: the Conservative Government is currently the biggest threat to the security and the finances of families across the country.

-“That’s why the Prime Minister must come to Parliament on Monday, to explain what she plans to do to turn the situation around.”
+“That’s why the Prime Minister must come to Parliament on Monday, to explain what she plans to do to turn the situation around.

-Tensions heightened following a badly-received press conference on Friday at which the Prime Minister was expected to provide some calm following the sacking of Kwasi Kwarteng as Chancellor.
-Instead, her underwhelming statement and robotic responses to just four questions from journalists infuriated her own MPs.

-“If the Prime Minister won’t take questions from journalists, Liz Truss must at least take them from MPs representing the families whose livelihoods she’s putting at risk,” said Sir Keir.
+“If the Prime Minister won’t take questions from journalists, Liz Truss must at least take them from MPs representing the families whose livelihoods she’s putting at risk.”

 US president Joe Biden called Ms Truss’s original economic policies “a mistake”.
 In an unusual intervention, he said the economic turmoil that followed the government’s mini-budget had been “predictable”.